RTCM SC-104

-RTCM SC-104 is a communication protocol for sending differential GPS (DGPS) to a GPS receiver from a secondary source like a radio receiver.
+RTCM SC-104 (named after the Radio Technical Commission for Maritime Services Special Committee 104) is a communication protocol for sending differential GPS (DGPS) to a GPS receiver from a secondary source like a radio receiver.

-The standard is named for the Special Committee 104 of the Radio Technical Commission for Maritime Services (RTCM) that created it.

-The format does not define the source of the messages and has been used with systems as varied as longwave marine radio, communications satellite broadcasts, and internet distribution.
+The format does not define the source of the messages and has been used with systems as varied as longwave marine radio, communications satellite broadcasts, and Internet distribution.